jzhao0802/palab/bivar_stats_y_num.md

   * _P99 outcome_: Value at the percentile 99 of the outcome variable when categorical variable level is X.
   * _Max outcome_ : Maximum value of the outcome variable when categorical variable level is X.

-* For categorical variables produce `RR_stats_y_num_x_cat.csv` which contains stats on the relative risk.
+* For categorical variables produce `RR_stats_y_num_x_cat.csv` which contains stats on the relative risk where the statistics for each categorical variable spans a group of rows and each row within the group represents a level of the categorical variable.
 The output should have the following columns:
   * _Variable_: Name of the categorical variable.
   * _Level_: The value of the level in that variable.
   * _Relative risk_: This is the mean of the outcome variable when the categorical variable is equal to this level, divided by the mean of the outcome variable for when the categorical variable is equal to the _1st_ level.